Posted on May 26 2017

 Scale: These grayish-white, tissue-consuming insects live inside dome-shaped hard shells, are about 1/8 inch long, and can be difficult to eradicate.

 Thrips: Often yellow or black, these slender fellers can damage leaves, fruit, and shoots.
-One particular type of thrip attacks the buds of prickly pear cactus,
+One particular type of thrip attacks the buds of prickly pear cactus, undermining fruit development.

 TREATMENT OPTIONS